 But even if they’re not next to each other you might find that you have a lot more space at these tables too.
 Getting smaller tables may provide enough room for everyone to sit.
 A lot of times the big tables are listed as holding up to 20 guests, but it’s almost impossible.
 Realistically, a lot of people will be standing.

 Vegas Primer Tip: To save even more money, opt for two smaller tables at clubs that offer second rooms (i.e., hip-hop rooms or lounges).
 Bottle service prices in these areas are almost half those in a club’s main room.
-And, often, once it gets to be around 1:30 or 2:00 am, a VIP host will move you from the second room to the main room for free.
-A small tip can land you an even better location inside the main room.
+And, on some nights, once it gets to be around 1:30 or 2:00 am, the club will move you from the second room to the main room.
 And you might get to see the headlining DJ too!

 Trick #3 To Get Discounts On Las Vegas Bottle Service: